-Federal programs in which the organization participates were audited in accordance with the provisions of U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+Federal programs in which the organization participates were audited in accordance with the provisions of the Uniform Guidance (Audits of States, Local Governments, and Non-Profit Organizations).
 Pursuant to the provisions of this circular all major programs and certain other programs were tested for compliance with applicable grant requirements.
 While no matters of noncompliance were disclosed by audit, the federal government may subject grant programs to additional compliance tests which may result in disallowed expenditures.
 In the opinion of management, any future disallowances of current grant program expenditures, if any, would be immaterial.